PPPgamerYTCh/Portfolio/README.md

 # Portfolio
-This my portfolio. it only a little of my avtivitises all.
+This is my portfolio, which represents only a small fraction of my extensive range of activities and accomplishments.